 "Even when women have participated actively in wars and revolutions, they are heavily pressured to go back to the home and reconstruct the private domain to assert the return of peace and 'normality'." - Afshar H. - Women and wars: some trajectories towards a feminist peace.

 This paper uses a feminist oral geography to present some findings about women's experiences in two floods in Scotland.
-It is conceptualized around public and private (masculinized and feminized) space, problematizing the private domain and presenting it, in the feminist research tradition, as a legitimate object of research.
+It is conceptualized around public and private space, problematizing the private domain and presenting it, in the feminist research tradition, as a legitimate object of research.